 The result was more engaged viewers, longer viewing sessions, and ultimately more ad breaks viewed.
 Read about this more in our Medialaan case study.

 The challenge of scaling live sports and their unpredictability demands any advertising system employed by a broadcaster to be both robust and versatile.
-Typically up to 90% of viewers tune into a football game within five minutes of kick-off, and it’s in situations like this that our pre-fetch system is crucial (read more about this in our Day One blog).
+Typically up to 90% of viewers tune into a football game within five minutes of kick-off, and it’s in situations like this that our pre-fetch system is crucial (read more about this in our blog on prefetch).

-In addition to this, our SSAI enabled the broadcaster to monetise streams within an enhanced player and deliver on its ambitions to put the viewer front and centre of the action.
-Read more here.
+In addition to this, our SSAI enabled a leading sports broadcaster to monetise streams within an enhanced player and deliver on its ambitions to put the viewer front and centre of the action.
+Read a case study here.